Fibromyalgia

 Your weighted blanket calms you down but pins you in place when you try to turn.
 This sideways repositioning method lets you resettle without fighting the weight — by moving perpendicular first, you break the friction.

-Quick answer: To turn in bed with a weighted blanket without fighting the weight, slide your entire body 8–12cm sideways (perpendicular to your spine) before you attempt any rotation — this lateral shift breaks the friction seal between your body and the sheet, so the blanket's weight no longer anchors you in place when you start the turn.
+Quick answer: To turn in bed with a weighted blanket without fighting the weight, slide your entire body 8–12cm sideways (perpendicular to your spine) before you attempt any rotation.
+That lateral shift breaks the friction seal between your body and the sheet, so the blanket's weight no longer anchors you in place when you start the turn.

 Sleep Comfort